9623Y/9623Y-Spin-Up-Notebook/README.md

 - [x] Begin Building Drivetrain to Mount Prototype intake on
 - [x] Begin brainstorming and  a few different prototype intakes
 - [x] Figure out teams involving returning members during the meeting
-- [ ] The goals for today are to begin building the drivetrain for us to mount a prototype intake on and begin brainstroming a few different
+- [ ] The goals for today are to begin building the drivetrain for us to mount a prototype intake on and begin brainstorming a few different

 ### **Drivetrain for intake prototype**